Zo-Bro-23/obs-voicemeeter-integration/README.md

 ## Build instructions

 Download the ZIP file.
 Extract it.
 Open a new Command Prompt in the root location of the folder.
 Install packages with the command **npm i**.
 Change whatever you need to, and run the command **npm run build**.
-The EXE file should be generated at "./dist/OBS Voicemeeter Integration Server Setup 1.1.1.exe".
+The EXE file should be generated at "./dist/OBS Voicemeeter Integration Server Setup x.x.x.exe".

 ## Further resources